Rmirza97/Website-pages/README.md

 # Website-pages
-these all the pages i have created in my Website Project having :
+these all the web pages i have created in my Website Project having :
 Login-Page,
 Home-Page,
 ContactUs-Page,and